-George K. Staropoli
+George K. Staropolí "HOAGOV"

 Mr. Staropoli is an Arizona resident who has been active as a homeowners rights advocate since April 2000.
-He has appeared before a Nevada Legislative committee, the Arizona HOA Study Committee, and testified many times before several Arizona Legislative committees; has been active in submitting homeowner rights issues to the legislators, the media and the public.
+He has appeared before legislative committees in Arizona (HOA Study Committee), Nevada, and Florida (Robaino HOA hearing), and has corresponded with several legislators in a number of states on HOA issues.
 His opinions and views have appeared in the national media: Kiplinger's Personal Finance magazine, CNN/MoneyOnline and in the New York Times, L.A.
 Times, Palm Beach Post, as well as on local TV news and in the Arizona Capitol Times.
-Mr. Staropoli has quoted in Private Neighborhoods been and the Transformation of Local Government (2005), AARP Policy Institute Homeowners Bill of Rights proposal (2006), and acknowledged in the Thomson - West legal treatise, California Common Interest Developments - Homeowner's Guide (2006).
+Mr. Staropoli has been quoted in Private Neighborhoods and the Transformation of Local Government (2005), AARP Policy Institute Homeowners Bill of Rights proposal (2006), and acknowledged in the Thomson - West legal treatise, California Common Interest Developments - Homeowner's Guide (2006).